O L S C

 MR Basics Online Training - Series 1 is a facilitated, self-paced version of the on-campus workshops MR1 (MR Basics Training 1) and MR2 (MR Basics Training 2).
 This training is required of all faculty who wish to use MR in their traditional or Distance Learning classes.
 Faculty will learn how MR will work at Mt.
 SAC and how to build and modify MR courses.
 The participant will learn from an online guide and then demonstrate skills through various activities that include adding content, and learnng about how MR is used at Mt.
 SAC.
 The participant will be given a developmental MR course and may use sample files or their own files in completing these activities in their developmental course.
 After completion of the MR Basics Series 1 tasks, each trained faculty member will have access to their active MR courses.

-MR Basis Online Training - Series 2 is a facilitated, self-paced version of the MR workshops MR3 (Communications), MR4 (Assessments), and MR5 (Gradebook).
-This online course is designed for faculty and course builders who have completed either MR Basics 1 and 2, or MR Basics Online Training - Series 1.
+MR Basis Online Training - Series 2 is a facilitated, self-paced online version of the MR workshops MR3 (Communications), MR4 (Assessments), and MR5 (Gradebook).
+This optional course is designed for faculty and course builders who have completed either MR Basics 1 and 2, or MR Basics Online Training - Series 1.
 In this course, the participant will learn from the vantage point of a student.
 You will be analyzing the course through the lens of an instructor, and modeling your own course content built from the tools and resources provided.
 We will be with you every step of the way, and have a plethora of support materials to make sure you feel confident as a course designer.

 This is part one of a two-part training (* both parts are required of all faculty